husfuu/husfuu/README.md

  ### Hey hey! 👋,  my name is Husni and I ❤️ Machine Learning
 I’m currently studying for a **Bachelor’s degree** in Mathematics at Lambung Mangkurat University, Faculty of Math and Science.<br>
-I’m also stuying Fullstack Web Development at Binar Academy Bootcamp.
+I’m also studying Fullstack Web Development at Binar Academy Bootcamp.

 In my spare time, I like to learn about **Data Science / Machine Learning / Deep Learning**.
 For more information, please visit my [projects](https://github.com/husfuu/Machine-Learning-Playground-Projects).